 Brian made a bold choice by moving the fireplace which was previously on the right wall to the center of the wall of windows making the fireplace and the view of the Puget Sound one focal point.

-Brian researchs trends when designing the Dream Home.
+Brian research trends when designing the HGTV Dream Home.
 He embraced millennial pink and it’s pastel relatives creating a warm, bright and welcoming space.